Gravitational resonances on $f(T)$-branes: Conclusion and discussion

 In this work, we investigated the gravitational resonances in various $f(T)$-brane models.
 The branes are generated by a canonical scalar field.
 We first reviewed the tensor perturbations of $f(T)$-branes.
 Then we discussed the gravitational resonances in three $f(T)$-brane models with the same warp factor $(\ref{warp factor})$.

-In model 1, we considered $f(T)=T$, which is equivalent to GR.
+In model 1, we considered $f(T)=T$ and obtained the thick brane solution, which is equivalent to GR.
+We found that with the increase of the parameter $\bar{b}$, the double kink structure appears in the scalar field, which generally corresponds to the appearance of sub branes and resonances.
 The influence of the parameter $\bar{b}$ on the gravitational resonances was analyzed.
 The result shows that, only when $\bar{b}>1$, the gravitational resonances could exist.
-The lifetime $\tau_1$ of the first resonance increases with the parameter $\bar{b}$.
+The mass $m_1$ of the first resonance decreases with the parameter $\bar{b}$.
+The lifetime $\tau_1$ of the first resonance and the number of resonances increase with the parameter $\bar{b}$.
 If $\bar{b}$ is large enough, the lifetime of the first resonance will be long enough as the age of our universe.
-This indicates that the first gravitational resonance could be one of the candidates of dark matter, which would lead to some constraints on the parameters $k$ and $\bar{b}$, i.e., $k\gtrsim9.5\times{10^{-7}}~\text{eV}$, $\bar{b}>7.9~\times10^{9}$.
+This indicates that the first gravitational resonance could be one of the candidates for dark matter, which would lead to some constraints on the parameters $k$ and $\bar{b}$, i.e., $k\gtrsim9.5\times{10^{-7}}~\text{eV}$, $\bar{b}>7.9~\times10^{9}$.
 And the corresponding available range of the first resonance mass is $m_{1}\gtrsim 4\times 10^{-16}~\text{eV}$.
-But there are two problems.
-The first problem is that we cannot guarantee that the fit functions (\ref{fitm1}) and (\ref{fitt1}) are still valid when the value of $\bar{b}$ is very large.
-The second one is that, with such large $\bar{b}$, the effective four-dimensional gravitational potential may deviate from the squared inverse law at a large distance.
+But there is a problem, with such a large $\bar{b}$, the effective four-dimensional gravitational potential may deviate from the squared inverse law at a large distance.

 In model 2, we considered $f(T)=T+\alpha T^{2}$.
+When the parameter $\bar{\alpha}$ changes, the peak of the effective potential changes from two to four, suggesting that $f(T)$-brane has more abundant internal structure and properties than GR-brane.
+The parameter $\bar{\alpha}$ can affect the resonance spectrum and the lifetime of resonances.
+The influence of the parameter $\bar{b}$ is the same as $f(T)=T$.
+But the parameter $\bar{b}$ plays a key role in the lifetime of the first resonance.
 The relation between the number of the resonances and the parameters $\bar{\alpha}$ and $\bar{b}$ was obtained, which can be seen from Fig.~\ref{model2alphab}.
 This can reflect the characteristics of the extra dimension.
 We found that for large $|\bar{\alpha}|$, there is a gravitational resonance even for small $\bar{b}$, which is different from GR.
-Unfortunately, when considering the resonance as a candidate of dark matter, this model has the same problems as GR.
+Unfortunately, when considering the resonance as a candidate for dark matter, this model has the same problem as GR.